CJLove/zmq-playground/pub-sub-stack/README.md

 - Uses 'TCP' transport to an XPUB/XSUB proxy.

 ## inproc-stack
+- executable with:
-- executable with multiple ZmqStack instances all using 'inproc' transport.
+   - 4 ZmqStack instances all using 'inproc' transport,
+   - 2 NetStack instances listening on UDP ports 6000 and 6001, sending to ports 7000 and 7001
+   - a ConvStack routing messages between the NetStack instances.
 - Supports interactive loop for accepting messages to be published by 1 stack to specific topics

 # Control messages